Rhode Island Corporation

 Pay in Full

-Rhode Island Articles of Incorporation
+Filing the Rhode Island Articles of Incorporation

-Close corporations have 30 or fewer shareholders and don’t have as strict of formalities as a regular corporation.
-For instance, the Rhode Island Business Corporation Act (§ 7-1.2-1701) allows for a close corporation to add provisions or bylaws that would normally be invalid, such as forgoing a board of directors.
+Close corporations have 30 or fewer shareholders, typically limit share transfers, and don’t have as strict of formalities as a regular corporation.
+For instance, the Rhode Island Business Corporation Act (RI Gen L § 7-1.2-1701 (2019)) allows for a close corporation to add provisions or bylaws that would normally be invalid, such as forgoing a board of directors.
 Close corporations are commonly small family businesses.

 For each class of shares, list the number of shares you wish to create and their par value.
 Par value (also known as “face value”) is the price listed on stock certificates and is typically the lowest value at which a share will be traded.
 If you don’t list a par value, each share will be given a value of $0.01.